jedeschaud/ct_icp/readme.md

-The Datasets are publicly available at: https://cloud.mines-paristech.fr/index.php/s/UwgVFtiTOmrgKp5 The folder is protected by a password: send an email to jean-emmanuel.deschaud@mines-paristech.fr to get the password.
+The Datasets are publicly available at: https://cloud.mines-paristech.fr/index.php/s/UwgVFtiTOmrgKp5 The folder is protected by a password (you can find it in an answer in the issues).

 Each dataset is a .zip archive containing the PLY scan file with the relative timestamps for each point in the frame, and if available, the ground truth poses.